 Although Bogotá is located in a tropical country and you may think that most Colombian cities are extremely warm, Bogotá is an exception.
-In fact, it has the perfect weather!
-Not too warm, not too cold.
+In fact, it has perfect weather: not too warm, not too cold!
 This article will prepare you for every surprise the weather may have in store for you.

 Weather in Bogota is like a roller coaster: full of surprises and unexpected spins but, at the same time, highly enjoyable.
 After knowing more about this city’s climate, you will envy those of us who have the privilege of living under the best weather in the world year-round.
 Just wait and see.

 Because of its altitude, at 2,625 meters above sea level and its location, in the eastern mountain range of the Andes, weather in Bogota is very different than the average tropical city.
 Although the capital does not have marked seasons, it is not overly warm like most cities near the equator.

 The average temperature in Bogotá is 14°C (apx.
 57°F), making it neither too warm nor too cold.
 However, the temperatures can vary throughout the day between 7°C (apx.
 44°F) and 20°C (68°F).
 Usually, mornings are pretty cold, but it warms up around noon and it cools down again around 6 pm when the sun goes down.

 The city´s temperature highly depends on the rain.
 When it rains, the climate tends to cool quickly.
 Bogotá has a long rain season, between April and December, so you should know that there is a high chance that it will rain at some point during your stay.
 Nevertheless, the weather warms up when the sun comes out, and believe it or not, you might end up with a tan or sunburn!

 To know more about what to do in Bogotá depending on the season you are planning on visiting, read our article What to know about Bogotá?
 All you need to visit the city!